ejedev/DorkPen/README.md

 # DorkPen
 A simple pentesting tool to find information and exposed files on a target website using google dorks.

 This tool tests a variety of dorks to try and find relevant information for bug bounties and pentesting.
+It will print out findings along the way as it searches.

 ## Usage

 Basic use with no verbose logging.

-`python3 DorkPen.py --url google.com --resultcount 10`
+`python3 DorkPen.py --url google.com --resultcount 10 --wait 5`

 Use `Dorkpen.py -h` to view the options.

 ```
-usage: DorkPen.py [-h] --url URL --resultcount RESULTCOUNT [--verbose]
+usage: DorkPen.py [-h] --url URL --resultcount RESULTCOUNT --wait WAIT
+                  [--verbose]

 optional arguments:
   -h, --help            show this help message and exit